-If you’re a fan of Oasis or Noel Gallagher, you’ll probably want to check out this Custombucker-equipped Gibson Noel Gallagher 1960 ESS-355.
-This guitar features humbuckers that sound just like vintage PAF pickups and are surprisingly accurate PAF clones.
+If you’re an Oasis or Noel Gallagher fan, you’ll probably want to check out this Custombucker-equipped Gibson Noel Gallagher 1960 ESS-355.
+This guitar features humbuckers that sound like vintage PAF pickups and are surprisingly accurate PAF clones.
 It also features gold hardware, a three-ply top binding, and a carved F-hole emblem engraved on the truss rod cover.

 Noel Gallagher was a big fan of ES-style guitars during his early Oasis days.
-He subsequently purchased an original 1960 Gibson ES-355 and made it his standard live guitar for the early 2000s.
+He subsequently purchased an original 1960 Gibson ES-355, making it his standard live guitar for the early 2000s.
 It features a double-cutaway maple top and back, with Gibson’s semi-hollow construction.
 The guitar also features a Sixties Cherry finish.

 Thinline semi-hollow body